vanshpunmiya318/supply-chain-logistics-analysis/README.md

 - Other high-volume vendors recorded comparatively low late-delivery rates, including **Trinity Biotech (0.4%)**, **MYLAN (0.9%)**, **Hetero (1.2%)**, **ABBVIE (1.2%)**, and **Chembio Diagnostics (0.9%)**.

 The analysis indicates that vendor delivery performance should be considered alongside **shipment mode**, rather than evaluating vendors independently of the transportation method they use.

+### Q6.
+Delivery Performance Over Time

+Delivery performance varied considerably across the 2006–2015 period, with a sharp increase in late-delivery rates from 2010 onwards:

+- The late-delivery rate increased from **3.4% in 2009** to **13.5% in 2010**.
+- **2011 recorded the highest late-delivery rate at 22.0%**, making it the main anomaly in the period.
+- The rate then fell to **6.9% in 2012**, before remaining elevated at **17.1% in 2013** and **17.6% in 2014**.
+- Investigation of the 2011 peak found that **SCMS from RDC accounted for 123 of the 181 late shipments**, representing **68% of all late shipments that year**.
+Across its 328 shipments in 2011, the vendor recorded a **37.5% late-delivery rate**.
+- SCMS from RDC's elevated late-delivery rate was observed across the main shipment modes it used: **Air (34.9%)**, **Air Charter (37.5%)**, and **Truck (39.9%)**, indicating that the 2011 issue was not isolated to a single transportation mode.
+- The vendor's 2011 late shipments were also spread across multiple countries, including **Nigeria, Zambia, Uganda, Zimbabwe, and Côte d'Ivoire**.
+- A further country-level investigation found that **Uganda recorded 16 late shipments out of 41 in 2011 (39.0%)**, with all 16 of those late shipments associated with SCMS from RDC.

+The analysis therefore identified **2011 as the peak period of delivery disruption**, with SCMS from RDC representing the largest identified contributor to the year's late shipments.
+South Africa also recorded an elevated 2011 late-delivery rate of **26.3% (50 of 190 shipments)**, representing a separate contributor not explained by SCMS from RDC.

+**Note:** The 2006 rate of 0.0% was based on only **52 shipments** and should be interpreted cautiously.

+### Q7.
+Within-ARV Brand Segmentation

+Among ARV shipments with a single recorded brand, delivery performance varied across brands, although the majority of shipments were concentrated in the Generic category:

+- The analysis identified **5,472 ARV shipments** in total.
+- **197 shipments (3.6%)** contained multiple brand values and were excluded from the brand-level comparison, leaving **5,275 single-brand shipments**.
+- Applying a minimum reporting threshold of **20 shipments per brand** resulted in **12 brands** being included in the comparison.
+- **Generic** accounted for **4,480 shipments** and had a late-delivery rate of **14.7%**, making it by far the largest ARV brand category.
+- Other qualifying brands included **Aluvia (177 shipments, 9.0% late)**, **Kaletra (142, 2.8%)**, **Norvir (109, 0.0%)**, **Videx (56, 1.7%)**, **Truvada (54, 0.0%)**, **Stocrin/Sustiva (31, 0.0%)**, **Viread (26, 3.0%)**, **Prezista (24, 0.0%)**, **Invirase (21, 0.0%)**, **Isentress (21, 0.0%)**, and **Ziagen (20, 4.3%)**.
+- Several brands recorded a **0.0% late-delivery rate**, meaning that no late shipments were observed for those brands in the analysed dataset.
+These results should not be interpreted as evidence of perfect or consistently superior reliability, particularly for brands represented by relatively small shipment volumes.

+The analysis used **Brand** as the segmentation field after testing several alternatives.
+Molecule/Test Type, Manufacturing Site, and Dosage Form were rejected because they contained substantially more mixed-value shipments, while Brand had the lowest proportion of mixed records at **3.6%**.

+The results provide a more detailed view of delivery performance within the ARV product group while applying a minimum shipment threshold to avoid comparisons based on very small shipment volumes.

+### Q8.
+Vendor Operational Comparison

+The final vendor comparison combines shipment volume, late-delivery rate, and weighted freight cost per unit to provide a broader view of operational performance across the 10 vendors with at least 100 shipments:

+- **SCMS from RDC** handled the highest shipment volume with **3,440 shipments**, recording a **16.2% late-delivery rate** and a weighted freight cost per unit of **$0.259**.
+- **Aurobindo Pharma Limited** handled **541 shipments**, with a **17.0% late-delivery rate** and a weighted freight cost per unit of **$0.291**.
+- **Orgenics, Ltd** recorded **667 shipments** and a **13.6% late-delivery rate**, but its weighted freight cost per unit was substantially higher at **$5.157**.
+- **Trinity Biotech, Plc** recorded a **0.4% late-delivery rate** across **285 shipments**, with a weighted freight cost per unit of **$3.643**.
+- **S. Buys Wholesaler** recorded **194 shipments**, a **4.6% late-delivery rate**, and the lowest weighted freight cost per unit in the comparison at **$0.011**.
+- The remaining vendors showed different combinations of delivery reliability and freight cost, demonstrating that vendor performance cannot be described using a single operational measure.

+The comparison uses a **minimum threshold of 100 shipments per vendor** to focus on vendors with a meaningful level of shipment activity.
+Freight cost per unit was calculated using a **volume-weighted approach**, based on total freight cost divided by total shipment quantity, rather than averaging individual shipment-level cost-per-unit values.

+The results highlight the importance of considering **shipment volume, delivery reliability, and freight efficiency together** when assessing vendor operations.
+A vendor with a lower freight cost per unit may still have a higher late-delivery rate, while a vendor with a lower late-delivery rate may operate at a substantially higher freight cost per unit.